 All-N-One DIY Body Balm

 This does-it-all body balm contains my three favorite moisturizers: coconut oil, jojoba oil, and cocoa butter.
 All three work to enrich and soften dry skin.
-You know we love coconut oil so much, we could eat it on a cracker (and maybe even do on occasion), but jojoba is a close second when it comes to moisturizing skin.
+You know we love coconut oil so much, we could eat it on a cracker (and maybe even do on occasion).
+But jojoba is a close second when it comes to moisturizing skin.

-Coconut Oil
+Coconut oil

-Jojoba Oil
+Jojoba oil

 You can use jojoba oil on your face without fear that it will clog pores or make you feel all greasy.
-Full of fatty acids and vitamin E, itโs incredibly moisturizing without leaving a heavy residue.
+Full of fatty acids and vitamin E, it’s incredibly moisturizing without leaving a heavy residue.

-Jojoba oil not only acts as an antioxidant [source] and anti-inflammatory [source], but it also has antibacterial effects, and itโs non-comedogenicโmeaning it can be helpful to control acne breakouts.
-It’s great for combination skin, can be used to nourish dry skin, and even helps oily skin regulate oil production as it mimics your skinโs natural oils.
+Jojoba oil not only acts as an antioxidant [source] and anti-inflammatory [source], but it also has antibacterial effects, and it’s noncomedogenic—meaning it can be helpful to control acne breakouts.
+It’s great for combination skin, can be used to nourish dry skin, and even helps oily skin regulate oil production as it mimics your skin’s natural oils.

-Cocoa Butter
+Cocoa butter

 And cocoa butter, well, let’s just say any product that smells like chocolate is a win in my book.
 But cocoa butter does more than just smell amazing; it’s an awesome multitasker.

-A natural anti-inflammatory [source], cocoa butter is chock full of essential fatty acids to help it hydrate the skin and lock in moisture so skin stays soft and supple.
+A natural anti-inflammatory [source], cocoa butter is chock full of essential fatty acids that help it hydrate the skin and lock in moisture so skin stays soft and supple.
 It contains oleic, palmitic, and stearic acids [source], all of which nourish the skin.

 Beeswax